Design-and-Innovation-2023/Team6B/docs/launch-marketing/launch-marketing.md

 ## Marketing Efforts
 Marketing efforts are focused on building awareness and driving user adoption to quickly foster a community of givers.
 A multi-faceted marketing campaign will be needed to effectively expand the platform's reach.

-1. **Socail Media Campaigns:** Harness the power of social media by running captivating campaigns across various platforms that shares impactful stories of people who have made a difference through CharitAble.
-These hearwarming stories will inspire others to join the movement and amplify impact of their contributions.
+1. **Social Media Campaigns:** Harness the power of social media by running captivating campaigns across various platforms that shares impactful stories of people who have made a difference through CharitAble.
+These heartwarming stories will inspire others to join the movement and amplify impact of their contributions.

-2. **Influencer Collaborations:** Collaborate with social media influencers, celebrities and prominent figures who share the passion for philantrphy and positive change.
+2. **Influencer Collaborations:** Collaborate with social media influencers, celebrities and prominent figures who share the passion for philantrophy and positive change.
 Their support and endorsement will help to reach a wider audience and foster a sense of community around giving back.

 3. **Public Relations(PR) and Media Coverage:** Engage in PR activities to secure media coverage and press releases, allowing the vision and mission to be shared.
 Positive media exposure will further establish CharitAble as a reputable and impactful donation platform.